reusestore/theme-fuse-react/src/app/main/documentation/material-ui-components/components/autocomplete/autocomplete-ru.md

 ## Ограничения

+### autocomplete/autofill

+The browsers have heuristics to help the users fill the form inputs.
+However, it can harm the UX of the component.

+By default, the component disable the **autocomplete** feature (remembering what the user has typed for a given field in a previous session) with the `autoComplete="off"` attribute.

+However, in addition to remembering past entered values, the browser might also propose **autofill** suggestions (saved login, address, or payment details).
+In the event you want the avoid autofill, you can try the following:

+- Name the input without leaking any information the browser can use. e.g. `id="field1"` instead of `id="country"`.
+If you leave the id empty, the component uses a random id.
+- Set `autoComplete="new-password"`:
+        jsx
+        <TextField
+        {...params}
+        inputProps={{
+          ...params.inputProps,
+          autoComplete: 'new-password',
+        }}
+        />

 ### iOS VoiceOver

 VoiceOver on iOS Safari doesn't support the `aria-owns` attribute very well.
 You can work around the issue with the `disablePortal` prop.

+### TypeScript

+To fully take advantage of type inference, you need to set the `multiple` prop to `undefined`, `false` or `true`.
+See [this discussion](https://github.com/mui-org/material-ui/pull/18854#discussion_r364215153) for more details.
+TypeScript might solve this bug in the future.

 ## Доступность